MultiSafepay/opencart/README.md

 - Tested on PHP 7.2, 7.3

 ## Installation and Upgrade
-### How to install the extension through OpenCart installer tool
+### How to install the plugin through OpenCart installer tool
 1. Download the Plugin_OpenCart_3.x.x.ocmod.zip
 2. Go to your OpenCart admin page and click in the menu item "Extensions" > "Installer"
 3. Click on the upload button and select in your computer the downloaded file